lef237/inline_partial/README.md

 <%= render_inline_partial :foo %>
 ```

 This example defines a partial template named `user_row`.
-In this way, you can define partial templates with any name.
+In this way, you can define partial templates with **any name**.

 ```erb
 <% inline_partial(:user_row) do |user| %>